FranckyN/photo-thumbnails/README.md

 ### Deliverables

 - Solution should be using Python 3.7.x, and extending the given setup.
 - Git repository with any required instructions for running it, uploaded on GitHub or GitLab or BitBucket.

+### Test
+I've included a suite of integration test cases using pytest, in a new Docker container.
+All test files are located under `integration_tests` folder.

+#### Instructions
+In the project root directory
+- `make test`

+The test results will be displayed in the console and an XML report ([integration test results](integration-tests/report.xml)) generated in the volume `integration-tests_test-result`